Herbert A. Collins: Early years

-Herbert was born on October 21, 1865 in West Williams Township, Middlesex County, Ontario, Canada.
+Herbert was born on October 21, 1865, in West Williams Township, Middlesex County, Canada West.
 He was the son of James Hamilton Collins and Lucinda Collins, both of whom were born in Ontario.
 His mother's father, William Collins, was born in Scotland.

 "At 17, Collins was apprenticed to J. W. Forster of Toronto, one of the foremost portrait painters in Canada.
 His progress was so rapid that before completing the first year of his apprenticeship, he painted a portrait of Honorable Albion Rawlings, a member of the Ontario Parliament."

 A start in Omaha

 His apprenticeship ended after he incurred a serious injury at a barn raising, followed by contracting pneumonia.
 Collins convalesced with his aunt, Jean Anderson Collins Shontz, and uncle, Benjamin Shontz in Omaha, Nebraska.
 He emigrated to the United States in 1884.
 His younger brother James A Collins was also a portrait artist.
 Herbert and James had an artist shop together in Omaha, Nebraska in 1885.

-While in Omaha, he painted portraits of Nebraska governors James W. Dawes and James E. Boyd and Senator John Thurston.
+While in Omaha, he painted portraits of Nebraska governors James W. Dawes, James E. Boyd and Senator John Thurston.
 He also painted portraits of General Nelson A. Miles, General Brooks, General George Crook, and General Oliver O. Howard of Fort Omaha as well as English actress Olga Nethersole.

 On October 17, 1888, he married Mary E. Straight in Chicago, Illinois.
-She was born on November 12, 1867 in Mount Orab, Ohio.
+She was born on November 12, 1867, in Mount Orab, Ohio.
 Her parents were born in Ohio.
 Together they had 9 children, six of which survived.
 Their children were born between 1891 and 1904.
 He was in Omaha in 1889 and 1890.